 Composting is a great way to reduce your household waste and limit your impact on the environment.
 You could consider starting a compost heap in your back garden and teach your kids about the process.
 Ensure you know what can and can’t be composted and invest in a suitable compost bin.
 You can then use your compost as fertilizer for your plants and vegetables.

 Have A Growing Competition

-A great way to get kids engaged with gardening is to have a competition to see who can grow a plant the fastest.
-Get together enough plant pots for everyone in the family and seed and fertilise the same plant in each pot.
+A great way to get kids engaged with gardening is to have a competition to see who can grow a plant the fastest or make the best décor using fake grass.
+Get together enough plant pots for everyone in the family and seed and fertilize the same plant in each pot.
 Your kids can then tend to their own plants and see who can grow theirs the fastest and biggest.